PathwayCommons/guide/README.md

   ```

-2. Create your index page
-  * The sidebar directs users to `/_<collection>/<path-to-collection-homepage>/`

-3. Create your content
+2. Create your content

-  You can author your content in markdown.
-See the other collections for examples on how to structure your document.
+  You should add your path to `src/collections/`.
+For the example above, we should have a directory `src/collections/case_studies/` where all our content will go and an index page `archive.Rmd` which is the collection home page that our sidebar will point to.
+See the other collections for examples on how to structure your documents.

   Remember to link to internal content (collections, files) using the template variables described in the section 'URLs, Media and Static File locations'.

   As mentioned, this site supports adding content in R Markdown which allows you to add R code directly to your pages.
 To process R Markdown and have it render pure Markdown, we recommend you should use the [Gulp](http://gulpjs.com/) tools provided in the development [remote](https://github.com/jvwong/guide_development) which is configured to automate all steps of (R) Markdown file procerssing and copying into the  parent directory.